wgnator/my-react-vanilla-js/README.md

 # my-react-vanilla-js
-My attempt on immitation of React in plain javascript (WIP)
+My attempt on implementing React from scratch in plain javascript (WIP)